 This emphasis on character formation along with a rigorous academic curriculum develops confident, informed, and capable students who are builders of God’s kingdom.

 Educational research points to the success of single gender education.
 The Academy has all-girls and all-boys classes in grades 6, 7 and 8.
-The move to single gender classes has been acclaimed by students and parents alike.

 Why single gender?